lumagnin/Alfa/Grass_classification_workflow.md

 ```
 -->it generate a number of useful maps named: t_LC08_L1TP_229082_20200215_20200225_01_T1_c_B[N], where [N] is 1|2|3|4|5|6|7|9.

-A comparison betwing RGB composition of the original bands in digital numbers and surface reflectance topo-corrected can be seen here:
+#### Here you can see a comparison between the RGB composition of the original bands in digital numbers and the reflectance of the surface with topographic correction:
 [see it](https://github.com/dcstlln/Alfa/blob/RGrass/CompNDsRad.jpg)